SED degree requirements

 - Course options include:

-Key competencies: Database management, Programming, Communication
+Key competencies: Database management, programming and communication.

 Sample courses: